BestTimesToVisit.com Logo

 safety

-While Andringitra is generally safe for trekkers, always go with a registered park guide.
-They are invaluable for navigation, spotting wildlife, and understanding the terrain.
-Inform your lodge or guide of your hiking plans and expected return time, especially if you're venturing out solo on shorter trails.
+While Andringitra is generally safe for trekkers, always hike with a registered guide.
+They know the terrain, weather patterns, and potential hazards like slippery paths or sudden downpours.
+Inform someone of your itinerary and expected return time, especially if you're venturing on longer treks.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.